aviari/wginr/docs/Asdog_Scripts.md

 - reference genome (.bst basta file)
 - aligned bam file (.baf baf file)

+a **basta** file is merely the same as the fasta file (plus a header allowing indexed access).
+It can be (bgzf) compressed.
+It has about the same size as the fasta file (uncompressed) and about 700 Mb in compressed form.

+a **baf** file contains the counts for each allele at each position.
+It can be (bgzf) compressed.
+Its size depends upon the cover but is usually around 3Gb when compressed.

 ## generation of baf and basta files